 Communication is incomplete without sentences.
-And Sentences are meaningless without punctuation.
+And sentences are meaningless without punctuation.

 Punctuation marks are important elements of English language.
 These are used to complete the meaning of the sentence.
+Some commonly used punctuation marks are: comma, full stop, exclamatory mark, question mark, colon, etc. Without these marks, sentences are incomplete.

 Let’s have a look if someone says that: